numpy/numpy/doc/neps/nep-0007-datetime-proposal.rst

   Out[12]: array([366, 366, 366],  dtype="timedelta64[D]")

-dtype vs time units conversions
+Dtype vs time units conversions
 ===============================

 For changing the date/time dtype of an existing array, we propose to use